Raccoons-Rise-Up/server/README.md

 I previously created a [game-server](https://github.com/The-MMORPG-Project/game-server) for [The MMORPG Project](https://github.com/The-MMORPG-Project/website) but it did not follow thread safety and depended on an external API for the console.
 This game-server follows thread safety and does not depend on any external API for the console.

 [Raccoons Rise Up Roadmap](https://trello.com/b/XkhJxR2x/raccoons-rise-up)

-## Setup
-.NET is installed from https://dotnet.microsoft.com/download/dotnet/5.0 (cross platform) or with Visual Studio if you check the `.NET desktop environment` workload when installing.

-### Public JWT Key
-Copy the `public.key` which was created from the [web-server](https://github.com/Kittens-Rise-Up/website) and paste it in `obj\Debug\net5.0` (if you don't see these folders you need to run the project at least once with `dotnet run`)

-Run the project with `dotnet run`

 ## Server
 ### Features